Kalmykia: History

 According to the Kurgan hypothesis, the upland regions of modern-day Kalmykia formed part of the cradle of Indo-European culture.
-Hundreds of Kurgans can be seen in these areas, known as the Indo-European Urheimat (Samara culture, Sredny Stog culture, Yamna culture).
+Hundreds of kurgans can be seen in these areas, known as the Indo-European Urheimat (Samara culture, Sredny Stog culture, Yamna culture).

-The territory of Kalmykia is unique in that it has been home to many major world religions and cultures over the course of history.
 Some of the first recorded peoples to move into this territory were the Scythians and Sarmatians from the central Eurasian steppe, bringing their respective religious systems with them.
 Later on, all three major Abrahamic religions also took root, with the Khazar conversion to Judaism being a notable (if historically contested) episode in the religion's history.
 The Alans were a major Muslim people group, who faced the invading Mongols and their Tengrist practices, with some of the latter settling permanently.
-The later Nogais were Muslim, but were replaced by the contemporaneous Kalmyks, who practice Buddhism.
-With the annexation of the region by the Russian Empire, there was an influx of Slavic-speaking Christian settlers.
+The later Nogais were Muslims, but were replaced by the contemporaneous Oirat Kalmyks, who practice Mongolian Buddhism.
+With the annexation of the region by the Russian Empire, there was an influx of the East Slavic-speaking Russian Orthodox settlers.
 Many religious institutions were suppressed in the wake of the Russian Revolution.